Introduction¶

 when the background task starts executing, it sends a message to the

-corresponding future telling it to change its state from WAITING
+corresponding future telling it to change its state from WAITING to

-.
+EXECUTING.
 However, that message won’t necessarily get processed immediately,

 so there will be a brief interval during which the background task has, in

-fact, started executing, but the state of the future is still WAITING
+fact, started executing, but the state of the future is still WAITING.

 Here’s a diagram showing the possible state transitions.
 The initial state

-.
-The final states are CANCELLED
+is WAITING.
+The final states are CANCELLED, COMPLETED and FAILED.

 The future expects to receive either the message sequence ["started",

-or the message sequence ["started", "returned"]
+"raised"] or the message sequence ["started", "returned"] from the

 background task: this happens even if cancellation is requested.